 At its Feb.
 13 meeting, the Liberty Board of Education voted to reconfigure the Liberty Middle/High School into two separate schools and appointed Andy Cameron as the Liberty Middle School Principal and Robert Knuschke as the Liberty High School Principal, effective July 2018.
-(In the picture above, Mr. Knuschke (LHS) is pictured left; Mr. Cameron (LMS) is pictured right.)

 In 2011, the district’s board of education made the motion to consolidate the middle and high school to one building with one principal.